• Skip to primary navigation

 Because of the date, the sign was meant to be thrown away at the end of the year.
 However, its existence in the Arlington Community Archives shows the Arlington Chamber of Commerce at the time was robust and active (the sign is made of heavy board with rich colors), and had a plan to showcase and advertise membership.
 Although the sign was meant to be thrown away, it remains in our collection as a valuable piece of ephemera.

 The Arlington Community Archives has an entire collection of ephemera, Record Group 28, Pamphlets and Ephemera, and continues to take donations of this material.
-To find out more, see also “Ephemera: A Book on its Collection, Conservation and Use,” by Chris E. Makepeace, in the Virginia Room’s book collection.
+To find out more, see also “Ephemera: A Book on its Collection, Conservation and Use,” by Chris E. Makepeace, in the library collection.

-January 16, 2007 by Web Editor Filed Under: News Archive, Our Back Pages, Unboxed Tagged With: local history news
+January 16, 2007 by Web Editor Tagged With: local history news

 Footer